sparkfunX/GeoFence/README.md

 # GeoFence
 A device to monitor when it is inside or outside various GPS waypoints.

-#The GeoFence App is no longer supported
+# The GeoFence App is no longer supported
 Unfortunately, Google has changed the way that they bill their Maps API and because we're no longer building the GeoFence hardware, we won't be updating the software.
+If you're looking for a way to create and enforce your own geofences, we encourage you to check out the [uBlox](https://learn.sparkfun.com/tutorials/getting-started-with-u-center-for-u-blox) products we now carry.
 If you still have a GeoFence board that you'd like to continue using, you have two options:

 1. You can aqcuire your own [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key), replace our key string in the app source code (index.html line 77), and recompile the app in [electronjs](https://electronjs.org/).